Strength, Adventure, Change, Service

 Summer volunteers integrate more easily into the community if they speak some Russian as the school is closed in June, July and August, so come prepared to do all sorts of different activities.
 The season is short and they really need help.
-Kitezh runs summer camps in July and August for up to 60 children.
+Kitezh and Orion run summer camps in July and August for up to 60 children.
 It’s better to arrive in June so you can familiarise yourself with the routines and make some friends before the summer camps begin.

 Volunteering at Kitezh or Orion is more than just an interesting way to improve your Russian language.
 Although it is not essential to speak fluent Russian, it is important to be able to communicate.
 It is also probably the safest way to visit Russia for the first time as the community is very supportive and will give you the confidence (and the language ability) to travel on your own later.

 To understand the therapeutic process at Kitezh and Orion we recommend you read Dimitry Morozov’s book KITEZH: a community approach to raising children in Russia.
 You can order it from our Online Shop, or read an extract from the book here.